-Site development plans will be prepared at a scale of not more than one inch equal to fifty feet (1''=50'), or other appropriate scale as authorized by the Commission, and will indicate the following information, where appropriate.
+Site development plans will be prepared at a scale of not more than one inch equal to fifty feet (1"=50'), or other appropriate scale as authorized by the Commission, and will indicate the following information, where appropriate.
+At the discretion of the Commission or it's agent, site development plans will include a minimum of four (4) points and their Connecticut State Plane Coordinate Grid System locations (NAD83) distributed on the perimeter of the property.